-Just play, play and play some more.
-And while you are playing talk to your child about what they see.
+And while you are playing, talk to your child about what they see.
 Your kids are learning their shapes, the colors, their body parts, the animals in the world (and the sounds they make) all through play.

-- Get a set of stones out Paint them, add shapes.
+- Get a set of stones out.
+Paint them, adding shapes.
 In play, sort the colored rocks by size, their shapes, etc.